Medically reviewed by Kristin Hall, FNP

-Generic venlafaxine and Effexor XR are prescribed to treat major depressive disorder (MDD, or depression), generalized anxiety disorder (GAD), social anxiety disorder and panic disorder.
+Generic venlafaxine and Effexor XR are prescribed to treat major depressive disorder (MDD, or depression), generalized anxiety disorder (GAD), social anxiety disorder and panic disorder or panic attacks.

 These neurotransmitters play important roles in regulating your mood, feelings of anxiety and level of alertness.

 Numerous studies have found that Effexor, either in its original or extended-release form, helps to ease the symptoms of depression and anxiety.